Skip to content

 Request a Guaranteed Universal Life Strategy Review

-Get a personalized analysis comparing GUL vs Whole Life, Indexed UL, and Term structures based on your age, health, and long-term objectives.
+We’ll compare GUL against whole life, indexed universal life, and term structures based on your age, health, and long-term objectives.

 What Guaranteed Universal Life Actually Is

-Cost Structure and Why GUL Is More Affordable Than Whole Life
+Cost Structure: Why GUL Is More Affordable Than Whole Life

 Guaranteed Universal Life underwriting follows traditional fully underwritten life insurance standards.
 Age, medical history, prescription records, build, lifestyle habits, and family history all influence pricing class.
-Unlike simplified issue final expense policies, GUL often allows for significantly larger face amounts at more competitive cost per thousand dollars of coverage.
+Unlike simplified-issue final expense policies, GUL allows for significantly larger face amounts at more competitive cost per thousand dollars of coverage.
+For applicants with complex medical histories — cardiac procedures, controlled diabetes, hypertension, certain cancer histories — standard or rated coverage may still be available when records are properly presented.
+For additional context on how carriers approach complex medical profiles in underwriting, our guide to what to expect from a life insurance medical exam is a helpful starting point.

 Where GUL Fits in Retirement Planning